 I felt so stimulated by everything in Argentina, especially walking.
 Coming from a place where I drive everywhere to get from point A to point B, it was so refreshing to WALK.
 I love it.
 Because of my walks, I saw views like the one I sketched.
 Everyday was something new that I saw, every day was an adventure down a new path waiting to be discovered.
 I would have a smile on my face because I was feeling everything by just simply walking.

 El Rosedal de Palermo is one of the many parks I visited.
 During my stay in Buenos Aires, I realized how much I love flowers, parks, and nature.
 I thought that Buenos Aires had so many parks for such a big city.
 Such a silly thought but I really fell in love with parks!
 Seeing families, couples, and friends interact in parks was also very beautiful to watch.
 What a calming environment that brings people together.

 This day meant so much to me because I spent it with myself, just taking my time.
 It was the last full day before I left and I took the bus from Palermo to the center.
 My plan was to go find another park and just sit still and enjoy the sunny weather.
 I found Recoleta Park which is a very modern, almost industrial, looking park.
 It had these grass covered domes where you can sit on top.
 There was not a single soul around and I just sat there and sketched my view.
 I felt at home.

 Want to soak in the creativity and beauty of Buenos Aires for yourself?

-We are living Unsettled in Buenos Aires for one month this February and November-December.
+We are living Unsettled in Buenos Aires for three weeks in March.
 Vamos!